GeolocationCoordinates

 Link copied to clipboard

 The longitude read-only property of the GeolocationCoordinates interface is a number which represents the longitude of a geographical position, specified in decimal degrees.
+Together with a timestamp, given as Unix time in milliseconds, indicating a time of measurement, the GeolocationCoordinates object is part of the GeolocationPosition interface, which is the object type returned by Geolocation API functions that obtain and return a geographical position.

 Link copied to clipboard

 The speed read-only property of the GeolocationCoordinates interface is a double representing the velocity of the device in meters per second.
+This value is null if the implementation is not able to measure it.

 Functions